teuncm/batch_merge_channels/README.md

 Works on Windows, macOS and Linux.
 Install numpy and Pillow, for example by installing [Anaconda](https://www.anaconda.com/products/individual).

 #### Execution
-Example for 3 stains in example folder 'lab_results':
+Example for 3 stains in given folder 'lab_results':
 ```
 python merge.py lab_results 321 3
 ```